premake/premake-core/website/docs/documentationfile.md

 Visual studio 2005 C# is the only toolset currently supported.

 ### Warning ###
-It's recommended to use the default option because Visual Studio may not detect the XML file if its name is not the same as the DLL.
+It's recommended to use `documentationfile(true)` because Visual Studio's intellisense will not detect the XML file if its name is not the same as the SharedLib.

 ### See Also ###
 For more information on XML documentation in C#, refer to: